sayli2003/Gas-Utility-Requestor/README.md

 This Django application provides a comprehensive platform for gas utility customers to efficiently manage their service interactions.
 Customers can:

--Submit Service Requests Online: Easily report issues or request services through a user-friendly interface.
+- Submit Service Requests Online: Easily report issues or request services through a user-friendly interface.
--Track Service Request Status: Monitor the progress and status of submitted service requests in real-time.
+- Track Service Request Status: Monitor the progress and status of submitted service requests in real-time.

 This application aims to enhance customer satisfaction by providing transparent, accessible, and efficient service management.